 WORDS BY ASHLEIGH GRIBBON

 It’s not hard to see why vintage designer clothing has seen a steep rise in popularity in recent years.
 Not only does it help alleviate the fashion industry’s environmental impact by extending the life of clothes, but opting to shop pre-loved pieces — whether it’s Versace’s iconic archive prints, Dior’s now-cult saddle bag or Chanel’s signature two-piece skirt suits — also means your clothes come with an interesting backstory.
-On FARFETCH, our global network of vintage boutiques expertly curate an unrivaled edit of pre-loved pieces from Chanel, Dior, Louis Vuitton and Hermès, to name a few.
+On FARFETCH, our global network of vintage boutiques expertly curate an unrivalled edit of pre-loved pieces from Chanel, Dior, Louis Vuitton and Hermès, to name a few.
 But what exactly is vintage fashion, which investment styles should you look out for, and where is the best place to buy these pieces?

 When it comes to sustainable and pre-loved fashion, former creative director of British Vogue, Jaime Perlman, is an expert.
 She founded More or Less — a biannual publication and digital platform that promotes responsible fashion consumption — in 2018 and has since focused her fashion expertise on making the industry and its consumers more conscious about their choices.
 ‘Everything in fashion, to me, was becoming so excessive and fast-paced,’ she explains of launching the platform.
 ‘I wanted to create a space to show vintage style and brands that were prioritizing sustainability.’
 As More or Less edits our pre-loved offering seen in these images, Perlman shares her top tips on vintage shopping, including how to find the best vintage designer clothing and the investment styles that will last you a lifetime.